-Writing a welcoming statement for your community is an exciting, rewarding, and historic task!
-It is a time to share with others your commitment to creating a welcoming environment in your faith community, and invites others to be a part of something special.
-Below are the following four public commitments that each Reconciling in Christ (RIC) Partner must meet to become a part of the RIC roster, and examples of affirmation statements to help inspire you and your faith community as you begin drafting your affirmation statement.
+Writing a statement for your community is an exciting, rewarding, and historic task!
+It is a time to share with others your commitment to creating a welcoming environment in your faith community, invites others to be a part of something special, and becomes a tool of accountability as a faith community.
+Below are the four public commitments that each Reconciling in Christ (RIC) Partner must meet to become a part of the RIC roster, and examples of welcome statements to help inspire you and your faith community as you begin drafting your own welcome statement.

 RIC Public Partner Commitments